Search for new physics effects in $\nu\bar{\nu}\gamma$ production at a Tera-Z factory

 \section{Conslusion}

-Having an advantage of clean experimental environment and good knowledge of initial state, the FCC-ee and the CEPC are two proposed future circular high energy electron-positron collider project with the objective of precise measurement of many reactions as well as exploring new physics BSM.
-One of the proposed stages at different center-of-mass energies of both colliders is to operate as high-luminosity Z-boson factories, which will allow for precise measurements of electroweak parameters and the exploration of new physics BSM.
+Having an advantage of clean experimental environment and good knowledge of initial state, the FCC-ee and the CEPC are two proposed future circular high energy electron-positron collider project with the objective of precise measurement of many reactions as well as exploring BSM.
+One of the proposed stages at different center-of-mass energies of both colliders is to operate as high-luminosity Z-boson factories, which will allow for precise measurements of electroweak parameters and the exploration of BSM.
 Therefore, this gives an opportunity to investigate rare Z boson decays to probe hidden sectors, test theoretical models, and place constraints on new physics scenarios.
 It is anticipated that future experiments at high-luminosity colliders such as the FCC-ee and the CEPC will further explore these decays, potentially leading to significant breakthroughs in our understanding of fundamental physics.
 In this study, we have examined the contribution of dimension-6 and dimension-8 effective operators that determine the $Z\nu\bar{\nu}\gamma$ coupling to $e^{+}e^{-}\to Z \to \nu\bar{\nu}\gamma$ process.
 To optimize the signal selection and achieve stronger limits, we employed a cut-based analysis relying on key kinematic variables the photon energy ($E_\gamma$), missing transverse energy ($\slashed{E}_T$), and the missing transverse energy significance ($S_{\slashed{E}_T}$) which proved highly effective in isolating the signal from the dominant SM backgrounds.
 Our results without systematic uncertainty demonstrate that the estimated upper limits on the branching ratio of $Z\to\nu\nu\gamma$ decay reach the order of $10^{-9}$, representing an improvement of several orders of magnitude over the existing LEP constraints.
 Furthermore, even with a conservative systematic uncertainty of $5\%$, the proposed analysis remains highly competitive, still outperforming current experimental bounds by a wide margin.
 This underscores the importance of precise calibration, luminosity measurement, and background modeling in the experimental program.
-In light of these findings, we conclude that the Tera-Z program at the FCC-ee and CEPC will not only provide a stringent test of the SM at the loop level but also possess a remarkable discovery potential for new physics BSM.